Abandoned & Little-Known Airfields:

 A circa 1920s-30s photo of a Ford Trimotor in front of the Grand Central Air Terminal.

-was on a 1930 street map (courtesy of Gary Alexander).
+Grand Central Airport, as depicted on a 1930 street map (courtesy of Gary Alexander).

 A July 19, 1930 aerial view looking south at Grand Central Air Terminal.